scottrmiddleton/FHWA-Relative-Mode-Share-Impacts-under-Different-Shared-Rides-Scenarios/README.md

 -In RStudio, open the file "policy_tool.Rproj"
 -In the console, enter the code: "shiny::runApp()" without the quotation marks.
-Tool will locally, with the option to view in browser.
+-Tool will open locally, with the option to view in browser.
 -All required files are included in the zipped folder.
 No files other than "policy_tool.Rproj" need to be opened for tool to run correctly.

 ## Building
-Code does not require any type of build/compilation, specify that here.*
+Code does not require any type of build/compilation.

 ## Testing
 Test cases are automatically run as part of the build process.